dorianpercic/Custom-Chart-Web-Components/README.md

 </dataseries>
 ```

 The label is on the left of the comma seperator (`,`) and on the right of the comma seperator there is the value of the datapoint.
-Furthermore, each dataseries has to have a name, using the `name` attribute. <br>
+Furthermore, each dataseries has to have a name, using the `name` attribute.

 The following attributes are present in a `<dataseries>` element:
 | Attribute | Description |